bradymholt/ynab-utils/README.md

 ## Deployment

 Deployment is handled with an Ansible playbook located on the `ops/` folder.
-To deploy the app:

-1. Initialize the config file with: `cp ops/config.yml.example ops/config.yml`
-2. Update `ops/config.yml` with appropriate values, based on the example
-3. Run `npm run deploy`
+To deploy the app, run `npm run deploy`.
+The first time you run this you will be prompted for ops config values which will be used to generate `ops/config.yml` which can be modified later.